Compliance Mapping

 Right to Erasure (Article 17)

-Retention of indexed binlog data containing personal information must be aligned with your data retention policy. dbtrail retention is configurable per tenant to support purge of personal data when required by erasure requests, while respecting minimum retention periods imposed by other frameworks (e.g., PCI-DSS 12-month minimum).
+Retention of indexed binlog data containing personal information must be aligned with your data retention policy. dbtrail retention is configurable — via rotation settings (--rotate-retain) in open source, and per tenant from the dashboard on dbtrail Cloud — to support purge of personal data when required by erasure requests, while respecting minimum retention periods imposed by other frameworks (e.g., PCI-DSS 12-month minimum).
 Consult your DPO on the appropriate configuration.

 Scope